 November Identify potential future CQMs.
-Nominations for new CQMs will be solicited this month.
-December Deadline for proposing new course topics = December 15 ◆ Click for information on the FYP website ◆ Click for the LSP online proposal form
+Nominations for new CQMs will be solicited this month. ---------- ---

-Nominations for new CQMs due.
-January Inform your chair, program director or supervisor that you wish to teach in the Chicago Quarter again.
+December Deadline for proposing new course topics = December 15 ◆ Click for information on the FYP website ◆ Click for the LSP online proposal form January Nominations for new CQMs due.
+Inform your chair, program director or supervisor that you wish to teach in the Chicago Quarter again.
 Returning Staff Professional and CQM processes begin for next Fall.
 If you want to continue working with members of your team, follow up to ensure they've communicated their intent to return.
 February New Staff Professional recruitment takes place.
 If you have a staff member in mind for your course in the Fall, encourage them to contact NSFE to apply.
-March Email any revised course titles and updated course descriptions to Mike Edwards.
-End of March Course descriptions are posted online.
-Expect final confirmation of your teaching schedule either from your department or from the FYP.
-Early April Admitted first-year students can start to select Chicago Quarter classes at the same time as they sign up for a summer orientation session.
+Late March/early April Email any revised course titles and updated course descriptions to Mike Edwards.
+Mid- to late April Expect final confirmation of your teaching schedule either from your department or from the FYP.
+Admitted first-year students can start to select Chicago Quarter classes at the same time as they sign up for a summer orientation session.
 (However, they will not appear on your Campus Connect class roster until they actually attend orientation sometime between June and September.)
-Mid- to late April In phase I of the process of forming teaching teams, you have the opportunity to request your own teaching team.
+In phase I of the process of forming teaching teams, you have the opportunity to request your own teaching team.
 Late May Teaching teams are finalized.
 Early June Chicago Quarter Best Practices Conference takes place.